Supplementary data: Manitoba

 Topic: Increasing access to virtual care

-Title of image: Percentage of newly diagnosed rural/remote cancer patients who attended at least one virtual appointment in 2019, by regional health authority (RHA) and age group
+Title of image: Percentage of Manitobans newly diagnosed with cancer and living in rural/remote Regional Health Authorities who attended virtual physician visit appointments, by age group

 Data source: Provincial cancer agencies and programs